Information architecture (or IA) is a crucial aspect of good web design with a big impact on your user’s overall experience.

 The Information Architecture Institute defines IA as: “the practice of deciding how to arrange the parts of something to be understandable.”
 It’s the way you assemble your site, with the ultimate goal of helping your users find what they’re looking for.

 IA isn’t the same as user experience or user interface, though it implicates both of these processes.
-With IA, we’re focused mostly on the content and how it’s arranged, organized, labeled and presented.
+With IA, we’re focused mostly on the content and how it’s arranged, organised, labeled and presented.

 To put it another way, IA is the blueprint of your site’s design, which is expressed through wireframes and other mockups that UX designers then incorporate into their work.
 However, UX, UI and IA are all part of what drives your site’s level of user engagement.